aiblocks/docs/guides/walkthroughs/how-to-complete-stellar-toml.md

 Information about your token(s) goes into a TOML [array of tables](https://github.com/toml-lang/toml#array-of-tables) called `[[CURRENCIES]]`.
-If you are issuing multiple assets, you can include them all in one stellar.toml.
+If you are issuing multiple assets, you can include them all in one aiblocks.toml.
 Each asset should have its own `[[CURRENCIES]]` entry.

 #### Required